sematext/docs/docs/synthetics/alerts.md

 This opens the Create Alert Rule dialog, where you can set up a threshold or anomaly alert for the selected metric.

 ![Create Metric Alert Rule](../images/synthetics/create-metric-alert-rule.png)

+### SSL Certificate Alerts

+SSL certificate alerts are generated on the following conditions for both HTTP and Browser monitors:

+* 30, 14, 7 and 3 days before the expiry of leaf, intermediate and root certificate in the chain
+* SSL certificate change is detected

+For more information, refer to [SSL Certificate Monitoring](./ssl-certs.md) section.